VidathDissanayake/notes/networking/IP address.md

 Depending on the location of the device, the IP address can be private or public.

-A public address is used to identify the device on the Internet, whereas a private addss is used to identify a device amongst other devices in a private network.
+A public address is used to identify the device on [the internet](the%20internet.md), whereas a private addss is used to identify a device amongst other devices in a private network.

 |Device Name     |IP Address   |IP Address Type|
 |:--------------:|:-----------:|:-------------:|